This post may contain affiliate links. Please read my disclosure policy.

 I could have stopped there, but I wanted to give these veggies a toss in something special, which is where the lemon tahini sauce comes in.
 Have you ever cooked with tahini?
 It’s made from just two ingredients, sesame seed and salt – like a savory peanut butter.

 You’ll find it in hummus and lots of middle eastern dishes.
 I found this Lemon Tahini Sauce recipe in the Joy of Cooking and simply decreased the proportions to make a small batch.
-It’s the perfect accompaniment for lots of things, for instance these Quinoa Patties from one of my favorite blogs, 101 Cookbooks.
+It’s the perfect accompaniment for lots of things.

 These paleo roasted brussels sprouts are best right out of the oven, but are perfectly fine rewarmed or eaten at room temperature.
 Enjoy. xo